 Most states do not require this, but states like California and New York now require background checks for every ammo purchase.

 This refers to unserialized firearms.
-New ATF rulings now require serial numbers on most u0022frames and receivers,u0022 and several states have banned them entirely.
+New ATF rulings now require serial numbers on most "frames and receivers," and several states have banned them entirely.
 Ghost guns are often 3d printed or CNC machined and the files are out there in the public domain.
-They’re becoming increasingly difficult to police.
+They're becoming increasingly difficult to police.